toddsifleet/retrypy/readme.md

       exceptions: an array of Exception types you want to retry on.
       check: A function that excepts Exception and Count and returns true if the function should be retried.
-      times: number of times to retry
+      times: number of times to try the function
       wait: number of seconds to wait between tries